 Eating rice and beans is not literal, sort of.
 It means to eat cheap.

 Gone are the days of spending $300 a week on groceries.
-Its time to learn to spend $300 a month.
+It’s time to learn how to spend $300 a month.

 Your grocery budget is the one area of flexibility that’s easy to manipulate.
 You really can cut down substantially on your food budget.

-This part of the gazelle intensity model will I’ve you a great return on investment.
-You invest your time into planning, your return is saving money to put toward debt.
+This part of the gazelle intensity model will give you a great return on investment.
+You invest your time into planning; your return saves money to put toward debt.

 Downside.
-I really like food.
-I like good for you, organic yummy food.
+I like food.
+I like good-for-you, organic, yummy food.
 The best I can get for my body.
-No chemicals and toxins will be allowed into my kid’s mouths and our bodies don’t feel well with those refined carbs.
+No chemicals and toxins will be allowed into my kid’s mouths, and our bodies don’t feel well with those refined carbs.
 It’s so important to have organic, grass-fed, sustainable meat.
 Anything less is a deal-breaker.

-I totally get it.
-Just be aware that the gazelle intensity will be harder to come by.
+I get it.
+Just be aware that the gazelle intensity will be more challenging to come by.

 Cut out cable

 There are SO MANY alternatives to cable today.
-From subscriptions like Netflix, Hulu, and Disney+ to Sling and Youtube Live, you have lots of options.
+You have many options, from subscriptions like Netflix, Hulu, and Disney+ to Sling and Youtube Live.

 There’s even a big comeback on the retro TV antenna – which is FREE after you purchase the antenna itself.
-I have a friend who is getting 56 channels off an extra tall antenna – with no monthly charges.
+I have a friend getting 56 channels off an extra-tall antenna – with no monthly charges.

 Just keep in mind that these streaming services can add up.
 Pick a few of your favorites and the antenna.
 You have a pretty cheap and sweet setup.

-If it were up to me, I would cut out cable completely.
-But my husband is a true channel surfer through and through.
-There’s no way he’s willing to give it up in the name of gazelle intensity.
+I would cut out the cable entirely if it were up to me.
+But my husband is a proper channel surfer through and through.
+There’s no way he will give it up in the name of gazelle intensity.

 I rarely watch any TV shows.
-I enjoy some Netflix and Youtube.
+I enjoy Netflix and YouTube.

-I find that as I get older, I would rather watch something that I can learn from.
-Except for The Office.
-I just love that show!
+As I get older, I would rather watch something I can learn from, except for The Office.
+I love that show!

 Downside.
 There is NO WAY my husband is going to go for cutting cable.
-He says this is the reason he works so hard, so he can come home, eat dinner, and relax in front of the TV to watch his favorite shows.
-Not going to happen.
+He says this is why he works so hard, so he can come home, eat dinner, and relax in front of the TV to watch his favorite shows.
+That is not going to happen.

-Again, it’s ok.
+Again, it’s okay.
 Can you call the cable company and get a better price?
 There are ways around it.

 This is Dave’s way of saying – find a side hustle.

-If you listen to his podcast or watch on Youtube, you will hear him say.
+You will hear him say if you listen to his podcast or watch it on YouTube.
 “How much would an extra $1,000 a month change your life?”

 I know people who LOVE the side hustle.
 They have mowed lawns, baked pumpkin rolls, rented out rooms in their house, and detailed cars.

-Talk about some gazelle intensity – working your own job forty hours a week and then working another 30 hours on the weekend?
-Determination and ‘gazelle intense’.
+Talk about some gazelle intensity – working your job forty hours a week and then working another 30 hours on the weekend?
+Determination and ‘gazelle intense.’